Our

 Get to Know Us

-Hi my name is McKenna, and I’m a board-certified occupational therapist, additional certifications in nature-based therapy, and Love Your Brain Yoga.
+Hi my name is McKenna and I am a co-founder of Resilient Roots OT.
+I’m a board-certified occupational therapist, additional certifications in nature-based therapy, and Love Your Brain Yoga.
 I received my master's in occupational therapy from New York University and have spent the past six years working in hospitals, outpatient clinics, and early intervention, supporting children and families across a wide range of needs.

 My passion for this field is deeply personal—growing up with a brother with special needs allowed me to witness the meaningful impact occupational therapy can have on a child’s life.
 This foundation shaped my commitment to providing evidence-based, neuro-affirming, child-centered, and holistic care.